Scripts

 Automatic Meta Tag Insertion

-is provided, a meta tag will be inserted on the page automatically for Google to verify your site ownership.
+If you provide a client, Nuxt automatically inserts a meta tag on the page for Google to verify your site ownership.

 export default defineNuxtConfig({